 3rd Thursdays: Master Food Preserver Demonstrations

 The Master Food Preserver volunteers are offering home food preservation demonstrations.
 The classes are designed to make it easy to capture the bounty of seasonal foods to be enjoyed all year long.
-Delighting in food tasting will be possible at many of the demonstrations!
+Food tasting will be possible at many demonstrations!